grada-agency/.github/profile/README.md

-# Web and Microsoft Office Specialists
+# About us

 We have graphic designers, developers in VBA for MS Office and Web that work together in the design of documents, presentations, websites, landing pages, online stores, templates, or custom tools that help extracting, transforming, and loading data onto different platforms.

 We have worked in different sectors: tourism companies, vehicle part sellers, manufacturing, and e-learning businesses.
 In them, we have managed to mesh all our abilities as our goal is to ensure that your brand and processes are aligned with the purpose of your business.

 We will be useful if you need to:
-      ① Create or improve a website in WordPress, Webflow, or Squarespace.
+1. Create or improve a website in WordPress, Webflow, or Squarespace.
-      ② Streamline data processing in Excel, Outlook, or Access.
+1. Streamline data processing in Excel, Outlook, or Access.
-      ③ Create templates that represent your brand in Word, Excel, or Powerpoint.
+1. Create templates that represent your brand in Word, Excel, or Powerpoint.
-      ④ Develop a custom MS Office tool.
+1. Develop a custom MS Office tool.

 With us, you get:
-      ❶ A response to your questions within 10 minutes up to 72 hours without excuses.
+1. A response to your questions within 10 minutes up to 72 hours without excuses.
-      ❷ Support for up to 30 minutes after the project has been completed.
+1. Support for up to 30 minutes after the project has been completed.

 <!--